Geometric Vertex Algebras: From Geometric Vertex Algebras to Vertex Algebras

 is implied by

 because Laurent expansion is compatible with linear maps and with differentiation.
-Recall that~$Tc = \partial_w \mu(c,w)|_{w=0}$ for~$c\in \V$.
+Recall that~$T_\mu c = \partial_w \mu(c,w)|_{w=0}$ for~$c\in \V$.
 We may assume that~$w$ is close to zero to compute the~$w$-derivative.

-Equation~(\ref{display:muT5}) follows from associativity which implies that the sum in~(\ref{display:muT4}) is locally normally convergent, and this implies that we can commute the sum and the derivative in Equation~(\ref{display:muT4}), so the sum in~(\ref{display:muT3}) is locally normal.
+Equation~(\ref{display:muT5}) follows from associativity which implies that the sum in~(\ref{display:muT4}) is normally convergent, and this implies that we can commute the sum and the derivative in Equation~(\ref{display:muT4}), so the sum in~(\ref{display:muT3}) converges normally.
 Equation~(\ref{display:muT3}) uses~$p_k$ is linear and that~$\mu$ is linear in each argument from~$\V$.
 The sums in~(\ref{display:muT1}) and~(\ref{display:muT2}) are finite.
 Similarly,

 and thus